 - 2 cups milk

-- 1 lemon
+- 1 teaspoon lemon zest

-- 1 cup white sugar
+- ¼ cup sugar

-- 3 tablespoons cornstarch
+- 3 tablespoons brown sugar

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)